netsym/primogeni/README.md

 ## Installing and Using Primogeni
-To be able to use Primogeni and advantage of hybrid experimentation using Primogeni one needs to have Slingshot (Primogeni API) installed in their local machine.
-Slingshot (Primogeni's IDE) is developed using Eclipse RCP programming.
-Primogeni is an open source software therefore we recommend making it straight from the sources so that the experimenter can take advantage of bug fixes and recent advancements while maintaining existing experimentation capability.
+To be able to use Primogeni and take advantage of hybrid experimentation using Primogeni, one needs to have Slingshot (Primogeni's IDE) installed on their local machine.
+Slingshot is developed using Eclipse RCP programming.
+Primogeni is an open source software therefore we recommend making it straight from the sources so that the experimenter can take advantage of the bug fixes and recent advancements while maintaining existing experimentation capability.

 #### Steps of the Primogeni experimentaion are -